Cypripedium parviflorum var. pubescens (Large Yellow Lady's Slipper) - photos and description

 General: Leafy plants with an upright growth habit, often found in clumps of many stems.
 Plants pubescent.

 Flowers: Flowers solitary on long peduncles, showy, yellow, large pouch-like lower lip.
-Two lateral, twisted petals, greenish in colour.
-There is one sepal above the lip, and two sepals under the lip are united together.
+Two lateral, twisted petals, greenish in colour (paler than Small Yellow Lady’s Slipper).
+The dorsal sepal grows above the lip, and two sepals under the lip are united together.

 Leaves: Leaves are alternate, oval, we measured a leaf to 12 cm long and 5 cm wide.